Special Education IEP Defined

-IEP’s can provide much-needed services and support to students with special needs.
+IEP’s can provide much-needed services and support to children with special needs.
 Funded by tax dollars, these vital services are performed at no additional cost to families.
-Additionally, children who are medically vulnerable receive occupational, physical and speech therapy for free.

 Special education programs are more inclined to deliver services and make provisions as per the needs of the students.

 Any time a label is placed on anyone, the likelihood of that person feeling different or removed increases.
 Parents must help their children understand that in special education, a label simply means they learn differently, and they will finally receive the additional assistance needed to reach their excellence.

 If selected to be part of an inclusion program (remain in a mainstream classroom), it can be difficult for the child to get all of the help and attention needed to meet their goals.

 It’s important to note, students who are part of a special education inclusion program do, by law, receive additional services and support as factored in their IEP.

 Careful attention from all educators and parents needs to be placed on each child’s IEP.
 Failure to do so may cause unneeded disruption in their ability to perform at their maximum.